isomerpages/moh-vaccinegov/_locations/mobile-vaccination-team.md

 title: Mobile Vaccination Team
 permalink: /locations/mvt
 ---
-The mobile vaccination teams will be deployed at each location for a few days to a week, before moving to other locations, and returning to the original location to administer the second vaccination dose.
+The mobile vaccination teams will be deployed at each location for a few days before moving to other locations.

-If you have received the first dose with the mobile vaccination team, you will be informed of the date to return for the second dose.
-The second dose will administrated at the same place as the first dose.

 The operating hours for the mobile vaccination teams are: